PTB-SR/ocdb/docs/usecases.rst

         print(composition.symbol)

-This would print the chemical symbols for those elements and compositions data are available for in the OCDB.
+This would print the chemical symbols (or molecular formulae) for those elements and compositions data are available for in the `OCDB <OCDB_>`_.

 For the elements, this should output something like: